deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ### CPU / Memory

 Falco agents are deployed on every node.
-Resources consumption of each Pod depends on the number of rules / ingested events.
+Resources consumption of each Pod depends on the number of rules or ingested events.

 ## Kubernetes Audit Webhook